Liesy/Async-Generate-Tool/README.md

 ## Usage

-see `example.ipynb` for more details.
+see `example.py` for more details.

 ## Introduction